-Email a current list of all CCJB members to your grant manager by the grant due date and include the following information:

-- The name, professional title (if applicable), mailing address, e-mail address, phone and fax numbers of each member - The CCJB position each person holds, if not clear by professional title (for example, JDR judge, Police, or Jail positions) - Identification of the chair and, if appropriate, vice-chair of the CCJB - The name, professional title, and email of staff to the CCJB
+- 1. The current list of all CCJB members in a separate email to your grant manager by the grant due date and include the following information: - The name, professional title (if applicable), mailing address, e-mail address, phone and fax numbers of each member - The CCJB position each person holds, if not clear by professional title (for example, JDR judge, Police, or Jail positions) - Identification of the chair and, if appropriate, vice-chair of the CCJB - The name, professional title, and email of staff to the CCJB - The name, professional title, and email of the criminal justice planner, if applicable. - 2.
+The meeting frequency of the CCJB during the last grant period and the number of times there was a quorum at the meetings.